Akshat Divatia, Attorney

 Orchestrated the transfer of an accomplished executive from a European parent company to grow its U.S. subsidiary.

 Helped a Canadian entrepreneur obtain treaty investor status on the basis of investment in the U.S.

-Advised a senior software engineer on the ramifications of a potential move from one technology giant to another while in the midst of immigration sponsorship.
+Guided a senior software engineer on the ramifications of a potential move from one technology giant to another while in the midst of immigration sponsorship.

 Enabled a U.S. citizen in sponsorship of foreign-born spouse and parents for lawful permanent residence in the U.S.